Azure/bicep-types-az/generated/datamigration/microsoft.datamigration/2018-04-19/types.md

 ### Properties
 * **backupBlobShare**: [BlobShare](#blobshare) (Required): Blob container storage information.
 * **backupFileShare**: [FileShare](#fileshare): File share information with Path, Username, and Password.
 * **backupMode**: 'CreateBackup' | 'ExistingBackup': Backup Mode to specify whether to use existing backup or create new backup.
 If using existing backups, backup file paths are required to be provided in selectedDatabases.
-Possible values include: 'CreateBackup', 'ExistingBackup'
 * **selectedAgentJobs**: string[]: Agent Jobs to migrate.
 * **selectedDatabases**: [MigrateSqlServerSqlMIDatabaseInput](#migratesqlserversqlmidatabaseinput)[] (Required): Databases to migrate
 * **selectedLogins**: string[]: Logins to migrate.